OpenNTF/Script-Portlet-Node-Samples/splint/README.md

     grunt.registerTask("default", "splint:default");
 }
 ```

 Any options given will override splint-config.json.
+The `src` and `dest` options
+should be specified in Gruntfile.js as shown above.
+But note that `dest` should be
+a directory, not a file.

+You can use splint to fix source files after concatenating and minifying them.
+However,
+if you want to lint the files, use splint before concatenating or minifying them.

 # Using the gulp plugin
 To install, run: